 Outlets: Not many

-Le Paris-Go is a very popular spot for brunch in Bondi, and it’s also become a hotspot for laptop goers.
+Le Paris-Go is a very popular Bondi cafe for brunch, and it’s also become a hotspot for laptop goers.
 I’d classify it as buzzy rather than cozy – centrally located on Hall Street, it can get pretty busy.

 Paris-Go is an especially nice place to hang out when the weather’s good because they have large open windows all around the perimeter, excellent for people watching.
 I sometimes come here when I want to stay in one place and work into the evening, as they’re open a bit later than most of the cafes in Bondi.